Modern Slavery

 The New South Wales (NSW) Modern Slavery Act has established an Office of the Anti-slavery Commissioner in NSW, a strategic plan for NSW and guidance on reducing modern slavery in supply chains for NSW government agencies.

-At-risk goods and services
+High-risk goods and services

 When procuring goods and services, three key factors can indicate an increased risk of modern slavery in supply chains: